PIRGIM Education Fund

 To obtain the economic and transportation benefits experienced by other nations, the United States should follow through on its decision to invest in high-speed rail, while taking actions to maximize the benefits of that investment.
 Specifically, the United States should:

-- Follow through on its decision to build a national high-speed rail system akin to the commitment to build the Interstate Highway System in the 1950s.
+-Follow through on its decision to build a national high-speed rail system akin to the commitment to build the Interstate Highway System in the 1950s.
 Doing so will create thousands of jobs and position the United States to meet the economic, transportation, energy and environmental challenges of the next century.

-- Keep clear lines of accountability by establishing clear criteria for funding all high-speed rail projects to ensure taxpayer money is focused on the most important projects.
+-Keep clear lines of accountability by establishing clear criteria for funding all high-speed rail projects to ensure that taxpayer money is focused on the most important projects.
 Priority funding should be given to projects that increase ridership potential, generate economic development, offer alternatives to congested airports and highways, and foster sustainable development in cities connected by high-speed rail.

-- Guarantee transparency regarding how projects are evaluated, how decisions are made, and how funds are allocated and spent.
+-Guarantee transparency regarding how projects are evaluated, how decisions are made, and how funds are allocated and spent.
 Private partners should disclose at least as much information about their publicly subsidized operations as public entities.

-- Make high-speed rail green by investing in energy-efficient equipment and powering the system with renewable energy wherever possible, and designing and building the system to deliver strong environmental benefits.
+-Make high-speed rail green by investing in energy-efficient equipment, powering the system with renewable energy wherever possible, and designing and building the system to deliver strong environmental benefits.

-- Encourage domestic manufacturing through federal policy that expands the capacity of American companies to produce high-speed rail systems and components by negotiating technology transfer agreements and investing in research and development over the long term.
+-Encourage domestic manufacturing through federal policy that expands the capacity of American companies to produce high-speed rail systems and components by negotiating technology transfer agreements and investing in research and development over the long term.